9elt/fast-dhash/README.md

 ## Usage

-For forward and backward compatibility, it does NOT rely directly on the [*image*](https://docs.rs/image/latest/image/index.html) crate.
+For forward and backward compatibility, the API does NOT directly rely on the [*image*](https://docs.rs/image/latest/image/index.html) crate.

 ```rust
 use fast_dhash::Dhash;